-As 2020 has shown, the need for infectious disease experts is significant.
+As the past few years have shown, the need for infectious disease experts is significant.
 Pursuing this specialization gives you the tools and knowledge needed to understand bacterial, parasitic, viral, and fungal pathogenesis, host responses, risk factors, transmission pathways, and interventions to help control and prevent infectious diseases.

 Do I need to take the GRE to apply to an online master’s biology program?
 What about other admissions requirements?

 Whether or not you need to submit GRE scores depends on the schools to which you apply.
 Ask the admissions director or check the school’s website to learn about specifics.
 Other admission materials you should plan to provide include: